nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `get [p/] [e/] [te/] [n/NAME]`

 * If `NAME` is provided, only personal detail of the student/s whose name contain the given `NAME` will be shown.
-The behavior here is similar to the [filter command](#filtering-the-academy-directory-by-name-or-tag-filter)
+The behavior here is similar to the [filter command](#filtering-academy-directory-by-name-or-tag-filter)
 * If `NAME` is not provided, the personal detail of all students in AcademyDirectory will be shown
-* Multiple tags can be supplied at the same time, and personal detail corresponding to all the given tags will be shown
+* Multiple prefixes can be supplied at the same time, and personal detail corresponding to all the given prefixes will be shown

 Examples:
 * `get p/` shows the phone number of all students in Academy Directory